bartelsk/PowerDesigner/Repository/CLI/README.md

     - The name for the new branch (required).
 - ``-ug``, ``--user-group``
     - Either the login name of a user or a group name that is assigned branch permissions via the `--user-group-permission` option (optional).
-    - Branch permissions of the base branch will be copied to the new branch.
+    - Branch permissions for the new branch will be inherited from the base branch.
 This option allows overriding existing permissions or adding new ones.
 - ``-ugp``, ``--user-group-permission``
     - Permissions for the user or group for the new branch (optional).
 Only valid in combination with the `--user-group` option.
     - Allowed values are: